csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 title: Precise Rectangle
 ---

-In this lab you will first edit an existing program then create a new program "from scratch".
-You will also explore C\# documentation and learn new useful IDE features.
+This lab serves multiple goals:

+- Learn to edit an existing program containing a class,
+- Implement a change of datatype in the attributes of a class,
+- Re-inforce basic class manipulation,
+- Discover how to add a class to an existing project.

 # Writing Your Own PreciseRectangle Class